 Try to catch it before hand by checking the Group Schedule posted on the website prior to contest, and notify the director of your contest immediately via e-mail.
 If the mistake is found on contest day, have students talk with the appropriate judges first thing upon arrival.
 Your student(s) should not be disqualified because of cross entries.
 Judges are great at working with the students.

 7. What if my student is unable to participate in contest, once registered or once qualified for State?

 If it’s an art/culture event, bring the project for them.
-If other events are affected by this change, a substitute student can take their place, but please make sure to bring an updated alpha list.
+If other events are affected by this change, a substitute student can take their place, but please make sure to update your alpha list.

 If one member of a paired event (Duet Acting, Pair Discussion, Einzeltanz) is unable to compete at State, a substitute student may be used, but they cannot already be competing in that event.
 Please notify the contest director of drops as early as possible so other qualifiers have an opportunity to participate.
 In the event a substitute is used for any group events, special accommodations will NOT be made by the judges for last minute changes. (ie. – scripts needed, music needed, etc.)